In November 2015, co-founders Xander Schultz and Zoë Pappis spent a month volunteering on Lesvos at the height of the refugee crisis.

 2020 will see WWBT move from funder to operator, with plans to rent properties near the Moria refugee

-camp and transform them into desperately needed community resources - the first of which being a
+camp and transform them into desperately needed community resources - the current of which being a

 We thank you for your interest in our organization and your consideration in supporting our work.